 Outsourcing: seven top tips

-- Good relationship management: This calls for constant communication and flexibility.
+Good relationship management calls for constant communication and flexibility.
 Make the most of online project management and collaboration tools to help you stay on top of projects and in control of the company.
 Remember that although the supplier takes responsibility for the process, you still need to actively manage the relationship.
 Nominate a member of staff to take responsibility for liaison.

-- Measure success: There should be financial benefits, but other reasons for outsourcing are harder to quantify.
+There should be financial benefits, but other reasons for outsourcing are harder to quantify.
 These could include improving customer service, reducing errors or increasing speed to market.
 Include these factors in your assessment and consider how you'll measure them.
-See measure performance and set targets.
+See how to measure performance and set targets.

-- Plan a clear exit strategy: The relationship might end prematurely or may simply have run its course.
+The relationship might end prematurely or may simply have run its course.
 Either way, make sure that your service level agreement contains a clear exit strategy.
 It should detail how the outsourced functions should be brought back in-house.
 It should clarify who owns what assets and specify when compensation is due, and how much.
-See service level agreements.
+Read more about service level agreements.